Eianei/game-save-sync/README.md

 ## Why Syncthing?

-Syncthing works by creating and sharing a directory across devices, and checking if any change has been made to that directory.
-If a change was made, it synchronizes the modification on every device that is on the P2P net so it ensures there isn't a single point of failure.
+Syncthing works by creating and sharing a directory across devices (in my case "Game Saves"), and checking if any change has been made to that directory.
+If a change was made (in this use case, a save overwrite), it synchronizes the modification on every device that is on the P2P net, so it ensures there isn't a single point of failure.
 Scanning constantly also makes the saved data to be up to date on any playable device and securing data integrity, and allowing the user to resume the game in the same spot that was left on other device in any moment.
 Additionally, it has a system of public relays where you connect via UPnP (so no port forwarding is needed) if LAN is not available.
 Therefore, local connection is not necessarily needed to accomplish the synchronization.
 Thus, Syncthing makes a reliable, quick and easy tool to backup data between devices, making it perfect for the set-up presented in this repository.

 Then Syncthing would be used to have a set of directories cointaining the games saved data and syncing it across devices, ensuring integrity and availability of the saves in any client.